jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-08-24-configuring_microsoft_remote_desktop.md

 - **Ease of Deployment**: Admins can distribute the application using standard package management tools without requiring users to interact with the Mac App Store.
 - **Consistent Updates**: The standalone version can be kept up-to-date via Microsoft AutoUpdate, ensuring it stays in sync with the App Store releases.
-- **Streamlined Management**: This method aligns with how other software packages are managed, simplifying the workflow for MacAdmins.
+- **Streamlined Management**: This method aligns with how other software packages are managed, simplifying the workflow for System administrators.

 <br>